-The second floor of Andrews Hall has a TV/Commuter Lounge and a kitchen area designed for commuter students.
+The main floor of Gilman Student Center has a TV/Commuter Lounge designed for commuter students.

 Where can I leave my belongings between classes?

-Student Life provides free lockers for students to rent next to Izzy’s.
+Student Life provides free lockers for students to rent in the main level of the Gilman Student Center.
 However, it is suggested that you do not place any valuables in these lockers for security precautions.

 Can commuter students use the health services?